-- Consider benefits and incentives and don’t just focus on the salary.
-Check out the health benefits, unpaid leave days, paid vacations, working hours and its flexibility, starting date and possibility of a raise.
+- Consider benefits and incentives and don’t just focus on the salary. so, check out the health benefits, unpaid leave days, paid vacations.
+Working hours, and its flexibility, starting date, and the possibility of a raise.

 - Ensure that everything is clear about the offer and don’t hesitate to ask questions if you have any.

-Achieving your first job as a graphic designer is matching your skills and creativity with a company’s real needs.
+In conclusion, achieving your first job as a graphic designer is matching your skills and creativity with a company’s real needs.
 The first job you get will also serve as an important learning experience.
 While searching for the job, you are also learning about different ways design is used.
-In each step of the process, ensure that you remain courteous and honest while communicating well with the people around you.
+So, in each step of the process, ensure that you remain courteous and honest while communicating well with the people around you.